 Drugs and Alcohol Education

-The school has a scheme of work for the delivery of Drugs education that is age appropriate.
+The school has an age appropriate, scheme of work for the delivery of our Drugs education, again from the Gloucestershire safeguarding curriculum.
 This is also delivered on a two year cycle.

 Physical Education (P.E.)

 Physical Education develops children’s physical skills, confidence, capabilities and potential.
 It gives opportunities for children to be creative and competitive while learning to work with and respect others.
-At Huntley C of E Primary School children learn how to plan, perform and evaluate actions, often in pairs and small groups, helping them to develop the quality and effectiveness of their work.
+At Huntley children learn how to plan, perform and evaluate actions, often in pairs and small groups, helping them to develop the quality and effectiveness of their work.
 We promote a positive attitude towards active lifestyles and aim to introduce children to lifelong physical activity.

 We aim for the children to confidently and independently use and apply computing skills to support and extend their learning.
 We develop a culture where the use of ICT becomes second nature to our pupils, thus ensuring they are ready and able to embrace the technological advances of the future.
 Use of ICT is encouraged in all subject areas.
 Coding is taught throughout the school.

 Music is taught throughout the school and in cross-curricular way.
-Instrumental tuition is given to all children in Class Estuary for a year.
+Instrumental tuition is given to all children for two terms.
 Children also have the opportunity to learn an instrument with a peripatetic teacher.
 At Christmas we have a whole school musical production and all children are involved in our yearly Founder’s Day service.

 Modern foreign languages (M.F.L.)

-French is taught from year two, throughout the school.
-Teaching is supported and delivered by Newent Community Secondary School.
+French is taught from year three upwards, throughout the school.
+Teaching is delivered by a secondary specialist languages teacher.

 - These three areas, the prime areas, are: